KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 We then moved onto the Registration Room.

 ![](recap-of-pygotham-2019-images/17.jpg)

+A description of the Registration Room; photo credit: Katherine Michel

 ![](recap-of-pygotham-2019-images/18.jpg)

+A photo of what the Registration Room looked like ca. 1912; photo credit: Katherine Michel

 ![](recap-of-pygotham-2019-images/19.jpg)

-A description of the Registration Room, and a photo of what it looked like ca. 1912 compared to the day that I was there; photo credit: Katherine Michel
+A photo of what the Registration Room looked like on the day that I was there; photo credit: Katherine Michel

 Standing at a registration desk, Ranger Jenn took us through a mock conversation between an official and a prospective immigrant.
 It was not unlike today.
 The officials were human life detectors, questioning the prospective immigrants, who had to answer correctly and show they were able-bodied.

 ![](recap-of-pygotham-2019-images/20.jpg)

+Ranger Jenn taking us through a mock conversation between an official and a prospective immigrant; photo credit: Katherine Michel

 ![](recap-of-pygotham-2019-images/21.jpg)

 Ranger Jenn taking us through a mock conversation between an official and a prospective immigrant; photo credit: Katherine Michel